robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 Twenty years ago, I knew exactly where every battery lived; the TV remote, the kitchen clock, maybe a flashlight.
 Today?
 They're everywhere and nowhere.
 In sensors, in remotes, in devices I've forgotten I own.
 They've crossed the threshold from technology to invisible infrastructure.

 Someone once told me that ubiquity in technology is the point at which you stop noticing a thing.
 They used electric motors as an example: once upon a time, a town might have had a single motor, probably at the mill.
-Now there are dozens in your kitchen alone, in your refrigerator, dishwasher, garbage disposal, microwave turntable, range hood.
+Now there are dozens in your kitchen alone, in your refrigerator, dishwasher, garbage disposal, microwave turntable, range hood, and so on.
 You don't think about them.
 They just are.

 ## The pattern is always the same